Why Small Businesses Are Replacing Chatbots with AI Agents in 2026

 This is the biggest difference.
 AI agents don't just answer questions -- they execute tasks.

-The agent doesn't tell the customer what to do next.
-It does it for them.
+The agent doesn't leave the customer stuck at a dead end.
+It moves the conversation forward.
 That's the shift from "chatbot" to "agent" -- agency means the ability to act, not just respond.

 They Handle Multi-Step Conversations